-Catholic Studies is an academic interdisciplinary minor program designed to expose students to the study of the intellectual, social, cultural and spiritual expressions of Catholicism.
-It is grounded in Vatican II’s discussion of the Church in the modern world, with its focus on human culture, dignity and justice.
-On the one hand, Catholic Studies' interdisciplinary nature mirrors the complex diversity that is Catholicism, as it intersects and interacts with history and culture.
-On the other hand, its intellectual and academic focus gives it purpose and direction as a program geared toward studying, exploring, critiquing and understanding the relationship between faith and culture.
-Therefore, it welcomes students and professors from any religious background and/or faith commitment and viewpoint.
+Catholic Studies is an academic interdisciplinary minor program dedicated to the study of the intellectual, social, cultural and spiritual expressions of Catholicism.
+Catholic Studies' interdisciplinary nature mirrors the complex diversity that is Catholicism, as it intersects with history and culture.
+Its intellectual and academic focus also gives it direction as a program geared toward exploring, critiquing and understanding the relationship between faith and culture.

-Catholic Studies’ students pursue such issues as the influence of Catholicism upon the development of philosophy and the arts; the relationship between Catholicism and the history of world civilizations; the intellectual and ethical issues raised by the interactions of theology, science, and modern culture; Catholic social thought and practice; and the theological foundations of Catholicism.
-In addition, it offers students opportunities to explore the Ignation tradition that grounds LMU’s founding orders, the Society of Jesus and the Religious of the Sacred Heart of Mary.
-Moreover, it also makes available opportunities for community service and spiritual activities, expressions of the university’s commitment to a faith that does justice.
-Catholic Studies celebrates Catholicism as a living heritage.
+Catholic Studies students pursue such issues as the influence of Catholicism on philosophy and the arts; the relationship between Catholicism and the history of world civilizations; intellectual and ethical issues raised by the interactions of theology, science, and culture; Catholic social thought and practice; and Catholic theology.
+It also makes available opportunities for service and spirituality, expressions of the university’s commitment to a faith that does justice.

 Sun, 24 Oct 2021 00:00:00 -0700The Sleep of Reason Produces Monsters October 24 - October 28, 2021 Lecture series in person & on Zoom Event Description: Sometimes translated as "when reason sleeps" and...